Lotus Elan: Handling

-The choice of front-wheel drive is unusual for a sports car, but according to Lotus sales literature, "for a given vehicle weight, power and tyre size, a front wheel drive car was always faster over a given section of road.
+The choice of front-wheel drive was considered unusual for a sports car, but according to Lotus sales literature, "for a given vehicle weight, power and tyre size, a front wheel drive car was always faster over a given section of road.
+Some critics also suggested that front-wheel drive was chosen due to the General Motors family of brands not having a suitably sporty, longitudinally mounted engine they could use.
 There were definite advantages in traction and controllability, and drawbacks such as torque steer, bump steer and steering kickback were not insurmountable."
 This was the only front-wheel-drive vehicle made by Lotus.
-Every model made since the M100 Elan, such as the Lotus Elise, has been rear-wheel drive.
+All Lotus models before the M100 Elan, as well as most of their models made after it, have been rear-wheel drive.

-The M100 Elan's cornering performance was undeniable (on release the Elan was described by Autocar magazine as "the quickest point to point car available").
+On release, the Elan was described by Autocar magazine as "the quickest point to point car available".
 Press reaction was not uniformly positive, as some reviewers found the handling too secure and predictable compared to a rear-wheel-drive car.
-However, the Elan's rigid chassis minimised roll through the corners and has led to many critics describing it as 'the finest front wheel drive [car] bar none'.
+However, the Elan's rigid chassis minimised roll through the corners and has led to critics such as Autoweb describing it as 'the finest front wheel drive [car] bar none'.
 Unlike the naturally aspirated version, the turbocharged SE received power steering as standard, as well as tyres with a higher ZR speed rating.

 Engine

 The M100 Elan used a 1,588 cc double overhead camshaft (DOHC) I4 16-valve engine, sourced from the Isuzu Gemini and extensively modified by Lotus (a third generation of this engine was later used in the Isuzu Impulse), which produced 162 hp in turbocharged form.
-0-60 mph acceleration time was measured by Autocar and Motor magazine at 6.5 seconds, and a top speed of 137 mi/h was recorded.
+Acceleration from 0-60 mph (97 km/h) was measured by Autocar and Motor magazine at 6.5 seconds, and a top speed of 137 mi/h was recorded.

 Significant differences in the Isuzu-Lotus engine from the original include a new exhaust system, re-routed intake plumbing for better thermodynamic efficiency, improved engine mounting, and major modifications to the engine control unit to improve torque and boost response.
 Almost all models featured an IHI turbocharger.